Tory: United Kingdom

 Members of LGBT+ Conservatives with a banner reading LGBTory.
 The group is the LGBT wing of the United Kingdom's Conservative Party.

 In the United Kingdom, the Conservative and Unionist Party is often colloquially referred to as the Tories, both by themselves and by opponents, and also in the media.
 Members and voters of the party are also often referred to as "Tories" as well.
 The British Broadcasting Corporation's own style guide permits the use of the term Tory, although it requires the term Conservative to be used in its first instance.

-In Scotland, the term Tory refers not only to members and supporters of the Scottish Conservative and Unionist Party, but is also used to accuse other parties of being insufficiently opposed to that party.
-For example, members and supporters of the Scottish Labour Party (especially those from the "Blairite and Brownite" factions) may be referred to as Red Tories by traditional Labour members and advocates of an independent Scotland such as members and supporters of the Scottish National Party, the Alba Party (formerly Solidarity), the Scottish Socialist Party and the Scottish Greens.
-Similarly, Labour supporters have referred to SNP members and supporters as being Tartan Tories.
+In Scotland and Wales, the term Tory refers not only to members and supporters of the Scottish Conservative and Unionist Party, but is also used to accuse other parties of being insufficiently opposed to that party.
+For example, members and supporters of the Scottish Labour Party (especially those from the "Blairite and Brownite" factions) may be referred to as Red Tories or Tory-lite by traditional Labour members and advocates of an independent Scotland and independent Wales such as members and supporters of the Scottish National Party, the Alba Party (formerly Solidarity), the Scottish Socialist Party, Sovereignty, Alliance to Liberate Scotland, the Scottish Greens and Plaid Cymru.
+Similarly, Labour supporters have referred to SNP members and supporters as being either Tartan Tories, Yellow Tories, Nats/Nationalists or Cybernats with Scottish Greens, Sovereignty and Alliance to Liberate Scotland supporters as Green Nationalists/Nats, Watermelons, Liberators or Alliance voters with Scottish Liberal Democrats members and supporters referred to as Yellow Tories.